Road Tunnel Operations & Safety

 Did You Know icon

-• Besides road tunnels along expressways, there are shorter road tunnels along some arterial roads to improve local traffic conditions.
+• Road tunnels are generally located along expressways.
+There are also shorter road tunnels along some arterial roads that help to improve local traffic conditions.

-• Road tunnels include the Central Expressway (CTE), Kallang-Paya Lebar Expressway (KPE), the Marina Coastal Expressway (MCE), Fort Canning Tunnel, Woodsville Tunnel (WVT), Sentosa Gateway Tunnel (SGT) and the upcoming North South Corridor (NSC).
+• Road tunnels include the Central Expressway (CTE), Kallang-Paya Lebar Expressway (KPE), the Marina Coastal Expressway (MCE), Fort Canning Tunnel (FCT), Woodsville Tunnel (WVT), Sentosa Gateway Tunnel (SGT) and the upcoming North-South Corridor (NSC).

-• In line with National Fire Protection Association (NFPA) standards, newer tunnels such as WVT, SGT and MCE are equipped with overhead water sprinkler systems to aid fire fighting.
-The CTE and KPE tunnels will also be upgraded with fire suppressant systems by 2022.
+• In compliance with the National Fire Protection Association (NFPA) standards, newer tunnels such as WVT, SGT and MCE are equipped with overhead water sprinkler systems to aid fire fighting.
+CTE and KPE tunnels are also now equipped with overhead water sprinkler systems.

-• Tunnel lighting consists of base and reinforced lighting to assist motorists to adapt to changes in the lighting level from bright ambient outdoor to tunnel lighting.
+• Tunnel lighting consists of base and reinforced lighting.
+These lights assist motorists to adapt to the transition from bright ambient outdoor light to tunnel lighting as they drive.

-We have in place electrical and mechanical systems to keep our road tunnels safe such as the Uninterrupted Power Supply System and Generator where critical equipment such as the communication, lighting, traffic control and monitoring systems are supported by Uninterrupted Power Supply (UPS) in the event of major power failure to prevent disruption to operations.
+LTA keeps our road tunnels safe with electrical and mechanical systems such as the Uninterrupted Power Supply (UPS) System and Generator.
+The UPS system supports critical equipment such as communication, lighting, traffic control and monitoring systems.
+This prevents disruption to operations in the event of a major power failure.

 Ventilation system in the tunnel